Mayank312003/movie-recommender-system/README.md

 - Vectorizes text using `CountVectorizer` (5,000 features, English stop words removed)
 - Computes a **4,806 × 4,806 cosine similarity matrix** for instant lookup
 - Serializes the model artifacts with `pickle` for deployment-ready use
+- Deployed as an interactive **Streamlit web app** with movie poster fetching via TMDB API

 ---